seunghan96/seunghan96.github.io/_posts/2024-12-02-Audio_VLM_survey2.md

 ## Contents

-2. Recent Advances in Speech LLMs
+2.Recent Advances in Speech LLMs

 1. Evolution of Speech LLMs Architectures
 2. Advancements of Speech LLMs in Key Tasks and Challenges

 <br>